Maurice Carthon

-Maurice Carthon (born April 24, 1961) is an American former football player and coach.
-Carthon was a fullback in the United States Football League (USFL) and National Football League (NFL) for a total of 11 seasons.
+Maurice Carthon (born April 24, 1961) is an American former professional football player and coach.
+He played as a fullback in the United States Football League (USFL) and National Football League (NFL) for a total of 11 seasons.
 After his playing career ended, he became a coach, and served as the offensive coordinator for three NFL teams.

-Early years
+Early life

 Carthon attended Osceola High School in Osceola, Arkansas, and was a letterman in football and basketball.
 In football, he was a two-time All-Conference honoree where he played tight end.
 In basketball, he was named the state's Most Valuable Player as a senior.

 College career

 Carthon accepted a football scholarship from Arkansas State University, where he was coached by Larry Lacewell.
 In football, he was a two-time All-Southland Conference selection, and as a senior, he was the team's captain and led the team in rushing yards (682).

-He finished his college career with 362 carries for 1,583 yards, 26 receptions and 7 touchdowns.
+He finished his college career with 362 carries for 1,583 yards, 26 receptions and seven touchdowns.
 He was a member of Kappa Alpha Psi fraternity.

-In 1991, Carthon was inducted into the Arkansas State University hall of honor.
-In 2002, he was inducted into the Arkansas State University ring of honor.
-He was named to the Southland Conference 1980’s All-Decade team.
+In 1991, Carthon was inducted into the Arkansas State hall of honor.
+In 2002, he was inducted into the Arkansas State ring of honor.
+He was named to the Southland Conference 1980's All-Decade team.
 In 2005, he was inducted into the Arkansas Sports Hall of Fame.

 Professional career

-New Jersey Generals (USFL)
+New Jersey Generals

-Carthon was selected by the New Jersey Generals in the 8th round (94th overall) of the 1983 USFL Draft.
-As a rookie, he collected 90 carries for 334 yards and 3 touchdowns.
+Carthon was selected by the New Jersey Generals in the eighth round (94th overall) of the 1983 USFL draft.
+As a rookie, he collected 90 carries for 334 yards and three touchdowns.

-In 1984, he started all 18 games, registering 1,042 yards and 11 rushing touchdowns.
+In 1984, Carthon started all 18 games, registering 1,042 yards and 11 rushing touchdowns.
 That same season his backfield mate, Herschel Walker led the league with 1,339 rushing yards.
-This was the third time in professional football that teammates had rushed for over 1,000 yards each in the same season (Csonka/Morris – 1972 and Harris/Blier – 1976).
+This was the third time in professional football that teammates had rushed for over 1,000 yards each in the same season (Csonka/Morris – 1972 and Harris/Bleier – 1976).
 Subsequently, it was also achieved by Mack/Byner – 1985; Dunn/Vick – 2006; Jacobs/Ward – 2008; Stewart/Williams – 2009 and Jackson/Ingram - 2019.

 In 1985, Carthon played a final season with the Generals, posting 175 carries for 726 yards and 6 touchdowns.